The national trade association and voice of the herbal products industry

 AHPA Guidance Policies — AHPA develops guidance policies to advance its mission to promote responsible commerce in herbal and botanical products.
 These policies address a variety of labeling and manufacturing issues and reflect the consensus of AHPA’s members and its board of trustees.
 Unlike AHPA’s trade requirements, compliance with AHPA’s guidance policies is not a condition of membership.
 Nevertheless, AHPA encourages its members as well as non-member companies to adopt each of these policies in the interest of establishing consistent and informed trade practices.

 AHPA Committees — AHPA’s committees allow members to exchange information about the critical issues that face all levels of herbal and botanical manufacturing and trade.
 In addition, AHPA members are at the forefront of creating new guidelines that advance responsible trade.
 Most of AHPA’s policies and resources are generated within AHPA’s committees.
 AHPA members may join any or all of the following active committees:

 - Animal Products

 - Botanical Personal Care Products

 - Botanical Raw Materials

 - Finance & Governance

 - Small Business

 - Tea Products

 If your company grows botanicals, or if you manufacture or process herbal or botanical ingredients or market herbal or botanical products, we invite you to become an AHPA Active Member!
 If you provide a service to this trade, please consider a role as an AHPA Associate Member.
-While you invest in growing your business, your membership ensures that AHPA best represents those interests that are important to the entire trade as it has done so successfully for 34 years.
+While you invest in growing your business, your membership ensures that AHPA best represents those interests that are important to the entire trade as it has done so successfully for nearly four decades.